amandavisconti/infinite-ulysses-dissertation/README.md

 #What's this?
 This repo contains the code you need to make your Drupal installation mimic or build off the behavior of the Infinite Ulysses site; see [especially this quick 3-minute video about the project](http://www.literaturegeek.com/digital-dissertation/) to read more about the eventual site.
 This repo will eventually offer Drupal modules, site theming, documentation, and customizations to Annotator.js:

-* Custom code built off [Annotation](https://drupal.org/project/annotation)
+* Custom code built by me off improvements by Michael Widner (@mwidner)/Stanford's Lacuna Stories project to the Drupal  [Annotation](https://drupal.org/project/annotation) module
-* Custom code built off [Annotator](https://www.drupal.org/project/annotator)
+* Custom code built by me off improvements by Michael Widner (@mwidner)/Stanford's Lacuna Stories project to the Drupal  [Annotator](https://www.drupal.org/project/annotator) module
-* Annotator.js and CSS (to be stored in /sites/all/libraries): [latest code here](https://github.com/openannotation/annotator/releases), [main website here](http://annotatorjs.org)
+* Custom code built by me off Annotator.js and CSS (to be stored in /sites/all/libraries): [latest code here](https://github.com/openannotation/annotator/releases), [main website here](http://annotatorjs.org)

 Plus additional modules to add behavior to the site (e.g. social ranking on the annotations):
-* An in-progress sidebar module for viewing and ranking annotations
+* An in-progress sidebar module for viewing and ranking annotations (included here as the partial highlighted_annos module; requires Views config rendered programmatically before use)

 Plus the accessible Drupal theme I'll create to effect the interface of InfiniteUlysses.com.
 * (Theme not yet released to public)